DobryPapa/FlowerCare/README.md

 # FlowerCare
-A device for monitoring flowers enviroment (such as soil moisture, ambient temperature, higrocity, atmospheric pressure).
+A device for monitoring flowers enviroment (such as soil moisture, ambient temperature, humidity, atmospheric pressure).